dario-cruz/dariocruz.dev/blog/2025-12-11-LearningLinuxArch/index.md

 #### Formatting

-Now, with our partition table and partitions set, we need to format them in preparation of OS install.
+Now, with our partition table and partitions set, we need to format them in preparation for the OS installation.

 `/dev/sda1` is our root file system for Arch, thus it will need to be formatted as ext4.
 `/dev/sda2` is our swap partition and will need to be formatted as swap.